solid/solidproject.org/pages/home.md

       <div class="info-card">
         <h3 class="title">Solid is a standard</h3>
         <p class="info">
-         When Sir Tim Berners-Lee invented the web in 1989 he worked at CERN where you were encouraged to use your prefered computer.
-His motivation was to make convenient data transfer possible no matter what hardware or software people were using even when they left CERN.
-          Today data is used as a bargaining chip to lock users into a specific service.
-Solid is a standard that describes how to build data storage and applications in such a way that users can conveniently switch between data storage providers and application providers and take the data generated along.
+          The web was designed to make it possible for information – data – to transfer conveniently no matter where you are or what device you are using.
+Today data is used as a bargaining chip to lock you in.
+[Solid is a standard](https://solidproject.org/standard/) that describes how to build storage, apps, and identification in such a way that you can conveniently connect and switch without losing data.
+If you are interested in the standardisation process, [contributions are welcome](https://solidproject.org/standardisation).
-          You can [read the latest version of the Solid standard](https://solid.github.io/specification/) as well as review all [past revisions](insert link).
-The main difference between the original vision of the web and Solid is that data is more strongly linked to the user than the service provider.
-If you are interested in the standardisation process, [contributions are welcome](https://github.com/solid/solid.github.io/blob/master/pages/standardisation.md)
         </p>
       </div>
     </div>